|Database Tour Documentation|

 How to Start

 Database Tour can work with databases via several database engines.
-Some database types can be opened only by one of these engines (for example, UDL files can be opened only by ADO).
-But some database types can be opened by more than one engine (for example, Paradox (DB) and dBase (DBF) files can be opened either by ADO or BDE).
-If more than one engine is available, then you can switch between them when opening databases.
+Some database types can be opened only by one of these engines (for example, UDL files can be opened only by ADO), while others can be opened by more than one engine (for example, dBase (DBF) files can be opened either by ADO or BDE, and Interbase databases can be opened by all engines which are available in Database Tour).
+If more than one engine is available, you can switch between them when opening databases.